Loading...

 THE REVIEW:

-OK, I have to be honest with you, 'Unforgiven' is one of my all time favourite classic westerns in cinematic history.
+OK, I have to be honest with you, folks.
+'Unforgiven' is one of my all time favourite classic westerns in cinematic history.
 The story is simple yet multi-layered.
-The ambience is moody and atmospheric in ton.
-The casting is inspired .
-And it also comes with one simple ingredient to make it stand out from the crowd, Clint Eastwood.
+The ambience is moody and atmospheric in tone.
+The casting is truly inspired.
+And it also comes with one single ingredient that make it stand out from the crowd: Clint Eastwood.

 Clint in Unforgiven

-To elaborate: (1) The inclusion of the W. W. Beauchamp character, as played by Saul Rubinek, is a very cleaver plot device that is at the core of this film, because conceptually, it shows how history is always being re-written by the media.
-You see, for many years now, most of Clint's projects have had an alternate yet truthful take on popular fiction, conveying that not always see what you believe.
-In many ways Beachamp is the precursor too many of the films Clint saw when he was a child - perverting youthful minds with a fictionalised version of the truth.
+To elaborate a bit more if I may: (1) The inclusion of the W. W. Beauchamp character, as played by Saul Rubinek, is a very clever plot device that is at the centre of this film.
+Conceptually, it shows how history is always being rewritten by the media, and for many years now, most of Clint's projects have had an alternate yet truthful take on popular fiction, conveying that what you see isn't always the truth.
+In many ways Beachamp is the precursor too many of the films Clint saw when he was a child, perverting youthful minds with a fictionalised version of reality.
 (2) The William Munny character is easily an evolution of some of the other maverick outlaws Clint has played when he was younger.
 It was very nice to see that Clint recognized this aspect within William, thus giving him the opportunity to dabble about within his own myth, whilst expanding upon a new one.
 (3) The world of 'Unforgiven' is masked in shades of grey, because all of the main protagonists feel that what they are doing is for the right reasons.
 The prostitutes feel justified for placing a bounty on the heads of those cowboys, because the law turned its back on them when they desperately needed them.
 William and Ned feel justified for going after this bounty, because they need the money to tend to their own families.
-And Bill feels justified for behaving in the way that he does, because deep inside he sees himself as a wholesome peacemaker, trying to defend his town by reasonable means.
+And Bill feels justified for behaving in the way that he does, because deep down inside he sees himself as a wholesome peacemaker, trying to defend his town by reasonable means.

 Morgan and Clint in Unforgiven